Growing Up Cranmore

 Nobody embodies Cranmore’s generational legacy better than the snowsports director herself.
 Dolan learned to ski at Cranmore when she was about 2 years old and quickly fell in love with it.
 Though she left the Valley for a time to ski out west in Colorado, at the end of the day, Cranmore was home.

-When she returned, she practically raised her children at Cranmore.
+When she returned, she practically raised her children on the mountain.
 It was such a major part of their lives that her daughter wrote about it in her college admission essays, detailing the discipline she learned growing up in ski school.

 This season, Dolan is on a mission to get her grandson on skis.
 It perfectly represents what you witness on the hill every weekend: three generations of one family all skiing together, building on unifying traditions.